minkeymouse/nowcasting-kr/STATUS.md

 - **Training**: ❌ NOT TRAINED (checkpoint/ empty) - **BLOCKING**
 - **Forecasting**: ⚠️ RESULTS EXIST (aggregated_results.csv exists, but models not trained - results may be outdated, ARIMA has n_valid=0)
-- **Nowcasting**: ❌ ALL FAILED (CUDA errors, code fixed in previous iteration but not verified - needs re-run after training)
+- **Nowcasting**: ❌ ALL FAILED (CUDA errors, code fixed but not verified - needs re-run after training)

 ---